AriFordsham/GHCWiki/commentary/compiler/integrated-code-gen.md

   - Replace variable references with machine register and stack slots.
 1. Stack Layout: ZGraph Instrs\<\> -\> ZGraph Instrs\<\>

+  - Choose a stack layout.
+  - Replace references to stack slots with addresses on the stack.
+  - Replace compile-time constants with offsets into the stack.
 1. Proc-point splitting: ZGraph Instrs\<\> -\> \[ZGraph Instrs\<\>\]

+  - Each proc point gets its own procedure.
+1. Code emission: ZGraph Instrs\<\> -\> String

+  - Assembly code ahoy!

 Implicit in this pipeline: